Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Once I pin the layers in place, then I bast them.
 After that, I run a permanent stitch and serge the ends.

-Gathering the fabric is easier if you use lightweight fabrics.
-So, my fabric was easy to gather.
+Gathering is easier if you use lightweight fabrics.
+So, this rayon was easy to gather, but a pain to keep in place.

 I only had 2 layers to gather for the knee-length version.
 You can make 3 tiers for the maxi length, or no tiers at all.